awslabs/amazon-neptune-tools/neptune-export/readme.md

 # Neptune Export

-Exports Amazon Neptune data to CSV.
+Exports Amazon Neptune data to CSV or JSON.

-You can use _neptune-export_ to export an Amazon Neptune database to the bulk load [CSV format](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-format-gremlin.html) used by the [Amazon Neptune bulk loader](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load.html).
+You can use _neptune-export_ to export an Amazon Neptune database to the bulk load [CSV format](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-format-gremlin.html) used by the [Amazon Neptune bulk loader](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load.html), or to JSON.
 See 'Exporting to the bulk loader CSV format' below.

-Alternatively, you can supply your own queries to _neptune-export_ and unload the results to CSV.
+Alternatively, you can supply your own queries to _neptune-export_ and unload the results to CSV or JSON.
 See 'Exporting the results of user-supplied queries' below.

 ## Exporting to the bulk loader CSV format

 When exporting to the bulk loader format, _neptune-export_ generates CSV files based on metadata derived from scanning your graph.
 This metadata is persisted in a JSON file.
 There are three ways in which you can use the tool to generate bulk load files:

- - `export` – This command makes two passes over your data: the first to generate the metadata, the second to create the CSV files.
-By scanning all nodes and edges in the first pass, the tool captures the superset of properties for each label, identifies the broadest datatype for each property, and identifies any properties for which at least one vertex or edge has multiple values – these latter properties are exported to CSV as array types.
+ - `export` – This command makes two passes over your data: the first to generate the metadata, the second to create the data files.
+By scanning all nodes and edges in the first pass, the tool captures the superset of properties for each label, identifies the broadest datatype for each property, and identifies any properties for which at least one vertex or edge has multiple values.
+If exporting to CSV, these latter properties are exported to CSV as array types.
+If exporting to JSON, these property values are exported as array nodes.
  - `create-config` – This command makes a single pass over your data to generate the metadata config file.
- - `export-from-config` – This command makes a single pass over your data to create the CSV files.
+ - `export-from-config` – This command makes a single pass over your data to create the CSV or JSON files.
 It uses a preexisting metadata config file.

 ### Generating metadata